 Hopefully, you have a lot of projects that keep your CNC machine on a regular basis.
-If this is the case with you, you can expect to have a lot of material parts and grime build up on your machine after each run.
-Asides the visual wear that this can bring to your device, small bits of metal parts may become trapped in many places on your machine and gradually begin to slow down a moving part, debris the conveyor belt or even jam a mechanical part.
+If this is the case with you, you can expect to have a lot of cnc machine tools and grime build up on your machine after each run.
+Asides the visual wear that this can bring to your device, small bits of cnc machine tools may become trapped in many places on your machine and gradually begin to slow down a moving part, debris the conveyor belt or even jam a mechanical part.

 Ensure that you give your machine a proper wipe down on a regular basis to keep it looking great and clean other important parts like the filters and air supply.
 A clean machine devoid of scrap metals and debris will also run faster and more effectively.

 Prevent unnecessary downtimes and prevent surge, shocks and electrical damages by ensuring that you run your CNC machine on the allowed power and voltage input/outputs.
 Electrical damages to CNC machines can be very costly and working with the manufacturer-specified power rating is a sure way to prevent them.

 Another mistake many machinists make is always keeping their machines running.
 In the few periods where you do not have CNC-related tasks to run, you should try to shutdown your machine to allow cool-down and unnecessary running of electricity through it.

 While it is important to perform most of the above tips from time to time, strive to imbibe other maintenance culture for your CNC machines on a day to day basis.
 Before firing up your machines, gauge the fluids.
 Ensure that you use the right tool set with it, lubricate frequently and clean your machine on a daily or project to project basis.

 We hope that these simple tips will help you keep your machine in great shape and deliver maximum efficiency.
 For more information and to work with us on your CNC projects, click here to contact us or click here to get a free quote today!